JosephCatrambone/Aij/README.md

 ## TODO

-* Softmax/Downsampling Network (Maybe I'll subclass FunctionNetwork for this)
 * LSTM Recurrent Network + Trainer
 * Gated Feedback Network + Trainer
 * Nice tool to display the RBM activations.
+* Add a derivative function to networks so it's possible to backprop across multiple networks for fine-tuning.

 # Why did you?